 Clapton went the all-star line-up route for his next project, a self-titled album.
 JJ Cale, drummer Jim Keltner, bassist Willie Weeks, and keyboardist Walt Richmond participated in the initial sessions for the '10 set.
 Later, Winwood, Wynton Marsalis, Sheryl Crow, Allen Toussaint, and Derek Trucks contributed their talents.

 '13's "Old Sock," Clapton's 21st studio album, was essentially a covers set, with Winwood, Cale and Keltner returning, plus "musical guests" Paul McCartney and Chaka Khan.
+The set also featured originals "Gotta Get Over" and "Every Little Thing" and peaked at #7 in the U.S.

 1970 Eric Clapton